sapera-calibrate/ProTrace/README.md

 The system combines perceptual DNA hashing, zero-knowledge verification, and Merkle-based proofs to secure assets while keeping the workflow lightweight, decentralized, and cross-chain.

 ---

+ProTrace provides pre-mint verification of digital assets, ensuring every NFT or media file is authenticated for originality and uniqueness before hitting the blockchain.
+It blocks duplicates and counterfeits at the source, achieving trustless provenance across multiple chains → all without gas costs.

+The system combines perceptual DNA hashing, zero-knowledge verification, and Merkle-based proofs to secure assets while keeping the workflow lightweight, decentralized, and cross-chain.

+---